In this section we give you some tips and knowledge when using our tools!

 The Chip carving knife 8×35 mm has a straight edge and bent spine.
 The tip of the edge gives very good control.

 Our Mini V-gouge whith its thin turned blade, is an excellent tool for decorating leathersheaths and engraving.

 For rough sculpting

-Sculpture axe 0,8 kg has an almost straight edge with marked tips at both the top and bottom
+Sculpture axe 0,8 kg has almost a straight bevel with marked tips at both the top and bottom

 Smooth sculpting or carving images

 If you want to make your own handle you can still use a Knife blade from S. Djärv Hantverk.
 We have 9 different sizes on our knife blades, they are all forged from round tool steel material.

 The blade is forged by hand and is therefore not entirely flat.
 Beware when fastening it in a vice.
 Also be careful when striking on the handle.
 When ordering our knife blades separately, they are delivered rough grinded.

 These wood turning tools for cutting work is a set of tools that will take you very far in your wood turning projects.